RemEitan/yt-dlp/README.md

 # yt-dlp downloading music
 hey.
-The Following code uses yt-dlp and ffmpeg to download audio in mp3 format (or other formats as your choice) mainly designed for youtuvbe.
+The Following code uses yt-dlp and ffmpeg to download audio in mp3 format (or other formats as your choice) mainly designed for youtube.
 The included metadata of the files are : song artist